TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Model-View-Controller-in-Extbase.rst

 blog posts displayed in the browser.
 Now the user clicks on a single blog post and gets the complete blog post.
 Besides, the user can add a comment to this post.
-With the help of figure 2-6 we want to understand how the comment is stored.
+With the help of figure 2-3 we want to understand how the comment is stored.

-.. todo: figure 2-6 does not exist, should be 2-3, I guess.

 When submitting the comment form, the user creates a new request (1) containing the according controller and action.